xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

 boot volume backed instances as they are permanent as opposed to ephemeral disks.
 You can do this in the `web UI <215912848>`_ or with the `nova client
 <215912778>`_.
 Once you have those instances up and running, you need to add
-a security group to the instance that runs the database so that it allows tcp on port 3306, the MySQL/MariaDB port.
+a security group to the instance that runs the database so that it allows TCP on port 3306, the MySQL/MariaDB port.
 That can be done with the `web interface <215912838>`_ or the `nova command line client <216511637>`_ as well.